jezzsantos/queryany/README.md

 Want to run your unit/integration tests faster than your database can run them? (**Then stop using databases in your testing!**)

-Have considered the possibility that an In-mem persistence store (like Redis) is a better performing alternative to using a clumsy database server?
+Have you considered the possibility that an In-mem persistence store (like Redis) is a better performing alternative to using a clumsy database server?

 OK, then you are going to need help to abstract your persistence layer from your domain objects.